dvla/government-gateway-stub/README.md

 ## Additional HMRC Screens - Your details
 Gov Gateway allows account management.
-We implemented a simulation of the actual email-change flow.
+We have implemented a simulation of the actual email-change flow.

 ### Your Details
 ![alt details_screen](screens/your_details.png)